m3rcury02/React_Ecom/README.md

 3. Users can add the products to the cart page
 4. Also user can add their favourite products

+## Issues

-## In case of any db.json issue please enter the following line in the terminal of my project
+### In case of any db.json issue please enter the following line in the terminal of my project

  cd node_modules/ && ln -s /path/to/db.json db.json

  Since create-react-app can't access files outside src, this will create a copy of db.json in node_modules folder and point it to the db.json in the root folde r

+### Toast notification
+Since the server-side api using fetch request is causing a redirect, it results in a page refresh.
+Hence could not display the toast

-## Improvements
+## Possible Improvements
 - There are some bugs related to persistence
-- Visuals could be more accurate if got the appropriate materials
+- Visuals in cart page, and product page can be improved

 ### If I had more time,
 - Dark mode implementation
 - Stricter Routing protocol implementation for login screens